viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 # Spring
 ## What is Spring?
 - Spring an umbrella term for a family of frameworks which can be utilized to rapidly create loosely coupled Java applications (lossly coupled = low or weak coupling.
 When two or more hardware and software components are attached or linked together to provide two services that are not dependent on one another)
-- Spring start out as an **inversion of control container** for Java(IoC Container)(which often refer as dependency injection DI) (- IoC, or DI is the D- Dependency Inversion in SOLID )
+- Spring start out as an **inversion of control container** for Java(IoC Container) (- IoC, or DI is the D- Dependency Inversion in SOLID )
 - Spring enables developers to build java applications utilizing a POJO design pattern, and applying enterprises services, as needed.

 ## What is POJO?